top of page

 6. Find the Dark Side of Shinjuku

 There is a darker side to the neon-filled Shinjuku than the giant Godzilla ready to attack from the rooftops or the enormous cute cats that play all day long on a 3D screen the size of a soccer field.
-A black market past still lingers in some of Shinjuku’s most iconic areas, and exploring it is one of the most awesome things to do in Tokyo:
+A black market past still lingers in some of Shinjuku’s most iconic areas, and exploring it is one of the most unique things to do in Tokyo:

 busy street of Shinjuku in Tokyo